discoposse/turbo_cloud_tool/README.md

   * Success/Fail summary
   * Separate commands to parse/rationalize the account file?
   * Create tags on principals with provided case (currently all tags are lowercase)
+  * Allow "Updating" of any given principal to add the correct policies, etc.

 # Feature Ideas